berdaniera/StreamPULSE/home/coreup.md

-_StreamPULSE core sites_ can upload raw datalogger files as well as pre-formatted data.
+_StreamPULSE core sites_ can upload raw datalogger files and/or pre-formatted data.

 ### File naming